hydrogen18/fairywren/README.rst

 Each instance is ran behind a HTTPS server(lighttpd in my case) which proxies requests to them.

-IPC
----

-In order to display the seeders and leechers count on each torrent, the web interface needs to get those counts from the tracker.
-This is done by having the tracker listen on a ZeroMQ PubSub connection.
-The web interface connects to this as a subscriber.
-Each time the peer count changes on a torrent, the tracker publishes an update to the web interface.
-The web interface maintains a list of counts in memory in order to serve them with each request for torrent listings.

 SQL
 ----
 The PostgreSQL server is used by both server instances.